 Years and years I had the idea to start a blog, but what in the world would I write about?
 One click and you’ll find thousands of different blogs.
 Friends and family told me to just do it about any passion.
 Easier said than done I thought to myself.
 People close to me know I am not the person who loves chatting about myself so I did not want to start a blog with stories and experiences of just me, myself and I. Thus why not switch it up a bit with your story?
 If I learned something over the last couple of years it’s that I love learning about different cultures and hearing stories of all the amazing people I meet on this planet.
 All of them are worth sharing.
-Portrets of you tell us more about the culture you grew up in and with some fun tips and tops of the place you live in everyone knows where to go when they end up in your home country!
+Portrets of you tell us more about the culture you grew up in which might inspire others to follow their dreams/ideas.

 Read a little more ABOUT me here.

 Right this moment I am typing this post from the suburb New Farm in Brisbane Australia.
 With a skinny cappuccino and Khalid’s new album I feel stoked typing this first post.